 This done, there will be a discussion about the colour of your custom crown since it needs to match the shade of your teeth so that it blends seamlessly into your smile.
 If you’re thinking of having your teeth whitened, now is the time to mention this fact.
 Your dentist will also discuss which material will work best for your crown.

-Before your visit ends, the dentist will fit a temporary crown to protect your tooth.
+Before your visit ends, the dental specialist will fit a temporary crown to protect your tooth.

 While this is partly for aesthetic purposes, it’s also necessary because a significant amount of its structure has been removed to make way for the custom crown.
 The temporary crown offers protection while you wait for your custom crown to be made at the dental lab.